Smart Manufacturing Global Summit

 Euro 1.900 + VAT

-Early Bird Discount registering till end of July – Euro 1.500,-
+Early Bird Discount registering till 10th of October

 The summit is approaching smart manufacturing from its holistic point of view as a manufacturing ecosystem and takes into consideration also softer elements besides the technology related one, like redefining business strategies and models to fully benefit industry 4.0 opportunities.